trento-project/web/guides/development/hack_on_the_trento.md

 ## Connect Trento Web with [Wanda](https://github.com/trento-project/wanda)

 By default, Wanda can be accessed on port 4001.
-To connect Trento Web to Wanda, create a .env file in the root path of Trento Web.
+To connect Trento Web to Wanda, create a .env file in the assets directory.

 ```
 echo "WANDA_URL=http://localhost:4001" > assets/.env